Featured

 • The last lesson – poor man is just poor, they have no religion or nationality, and their only hope is to get some money, love, and respect.
 At least treat them with respect.

 • The bottom line, you will enjoy India only when you give in to the Indian way, otherwise, you will stay miserable.
-You cannot enjoy India with the western mindset.
+You cannot enjoy India with the Western mindset.
 You will also learn about the Herd mentality in India.
 You cannot question anything, and you cannot apply logic to anything, Just have faith in the system.
-Even when things look bleak, they get done, you reach where you want to reach, may not be in time but you reach.
-In 35 days, I did not miss any taxi, train, or flight, my reservations showed up on time and I reached and achieved what I was set to do, nothing.
+Even when things look bleak, they get done, you reach where you want to reach, may not be on time but you reach.
+In 35 days, I did not miss any taxi, train, or flight, nothing; my reservations showed up on time and I reached and achieved what I was set to do.
 I traveled and enjoyed every aspect of it, good and bad.

 • Please feel free to send your queries, and questions directly via this post or Facebook https://www.facebook.com/manojtiwari